- Home

 Soak up the peaceful vista at Sir Walter Scott's favourite viewpoint.
-Things to look out for include the fast flowing River Tweed, famous for its underwater residents - huge wild salmon - and the prominent Eildon Hills, which are all that remain of an ancient volcano.
-Iron Age people and Romans once lived on top of these hills.
+Things to look out for include the fast flowing River Tweed, famous for its underwater residents (huge wild salmon) and the prominent Eildon Hills, which are all that remain of an ancient volcano.
+Iron Age people and Romans also once lived on top of these iconic hills.

 How to get here: follow the B6356 to the viewpoint, near Bemersyde.
 You can also hop on a direct bus service from Edinburgh to Leaderfoot Bridge before starting your walk to the viewpoint.
-An alternative is taking the Borders Railways train service from Edinburgh to Galashiels then hopping on a bus to Leaderfoot Bridge.
-Both options take roughly 2h 30m.
+An alternative is taking the Borders Railway train service from Edinburgh to Galashiels then hopping on a bus to Leaderfoot Bridge.
+Both options take roughly 2h 30m, or just over an hour by car.

 Stroll along the soft sands of Ayr beach and enjoy the same view that Victorian families once marvelled at.
 See Arran rising up out the sea from across the water and look out for distinctive Ailsa Craig, an ancient volcanic plug in the Firth of Clyde that is home to 36,000 pairs of gannets (that's 72,000 gannets in total!).